mroam/deepLearnAlg/README.md

 To Do
 --------
-* Install tensorFlow after reviewing ownership of /usr/local/Cellar   suggestion sudo chown -R $(whoami) /usr/local/Cellar
+* Install tensorFlow after reviewing ownership of /usr/local/Cellar   suggestion: sudo chown -R $(whoami) /usr/local/Cellar
+Note: “whoami” displays effective user id but man file says “has been obsoleted by the ‘id’ utility and is equivalent to ‘id -un’ though ‘id -p’ is suggested for normal interactive use.”

 Questions